ej-hw/Tech4City2024/submission.md

 1. **Frontend**: The frontend is built using vanilla HTML, CSS, and JavaScript, files in `frontend/`.
 2. **Backend**: The API backend is built using Flask, a Python web framework, with endpoints specified in `backend/app.py`.
 3. **Database**: The database uses SQLite to store the the historical messages and analyses, and the sqlalchemy python library as the Object Relational Mapper (ORM) in `backend/database.py`.
 4. **AI/ML Models**: The application uses specially curated pre-trained models selected from the Hugging Face Transformers library for Natural Language Understanding and Generation, Emotion Detection, Offensive Content Filtering, Question Detection, and Mental State Classification.
+The models are specified in `backend/model.py`.

 # AI/ML Features